SASenchal/God-Conjecture/README.md

 *   *Theological equivalent:* **The Infinite / Ein Sof / The Godhead** (pure, undifferentiated potential).

 ### 2. The Observer (The Filter)
-If the Ruliad contains *everything*, it looks like static noise (white light).
+If the Ruliad contains *everything*, it looks like static noise (white noise).
 To see a specific "universe" (like ours, with gravity and time), you need an **Observer**.
 An Observer is any system (an atom, a cell, a human) that:
 *   Has limits (can't see everything at once).
 *   Samples a specific slice of the infinite.